Menu

 Examples of serious bodily injuries include:

 Colorado courts have found that the only difference between 3rd-degree assault and 2nd-degree assault is the severity of the victim’s injuries.
-If the victim’s injuries are serious, you will be charged with 2nd-degree assault.
+If the victim’s injuries are serious, you could be facing a second-degree assault charge, requiring a skilled second-degree assault lawyer.
+These charges carry harsher penalties, so legal guidance is crucial.
 Charges of 3rd-degree assault involve less severe injuries.

 To do something “knowingly” means you were aware of what you were doing and that it was “practically certain to cause the result.”
 Committing an act “knowingly” is less than doing something intentionally, but more than just taking a risk.